-Award for long-term contribution to operational forecasting services
+Biennial award for long-term contribution to operational frontline services

 2015 – John James, Bureau of Meteorology

 Andrew Tupper (Chair)